-Pursuant to the Proposed Offering, the Company will offer for sale up to 10,000,000 Units (or 11,500,000 Units if the underwriters' overallotment option is exercised in full) at a purchase price of \$10.00 per Unit.
-Each Unit will consist of one ordinary share, no par value and one redeemable warrant ("Public Warrant").
-Each warrant will entitle the holder to purchase one half of one ordinary share at an exercise price of \$11.50 per whole share (see Note 7).
+Pursuant to the Proposed Offering, the Company will offer for sale up to 15,000,000 Units (or 17,250,000 Units if the underwriters' overallotment option is exercised in full) at a purchase price of \$10.00 per Unit.
+Each Unit will consist of one ordinary share and one redeemable warrant ("Public Warrant").
+Each warrant will entitle the holder to purchase one-half of one ordinary share at an exercise price of \$11.50 per whole share (see Note 7).
+The Company will not issue fractional shares.